A 2017 ranking of home insurance companies shows that just focusing on what you pay in premiums isn’t necessarily the smartest idea.

 Do not go with the $500 deductible of yesteryear.
 It’s not worth it!

 Now that you’ve seen who the readers of Consumer Reports say are the best, here’s who they report the least satisfaction with:

 Yahoo!
 Finance recently had a list of weird exclusions some insurers are now doing.
 Some make sense – like dog attacks.
 But other things are unexpected, like trampolines not being covered.

 Sewer backup is often not included in homeowner insurance policies.
-I always recommend that you buy the inexpensive rider from your insurer and add it to your policy.
+Clark always recommends that you buy the inexpensive rider from your insurer and add it to your policy.
 If it does happen to you, you want to know you are in fact covered.

 Fire is still covered.
 That seems to be a constant year over year, which is why people sometimes refer to homeowners policies as “fire policies.”

 Flood insurance is one of those things that people routinely think they’re covered for under their homeowners policy.